ora Documentation

 Answer → critique → refine → repeat.
 Best for most queries.

-ora -q "prompt" --strategy critique
+ora -q "review my API design" --strategy critique

 Debate